vizzuhq/vizzu-workshops/2022-12-01-PyData-Global/README.md

-## Welcome to the repo folder of the ipyvizzu talk on Pyjamas Conf 2022.
+## Welcome to the repo folder of the ipyvizzu workshop on PyData Global 2022.
 ## It's great to have you here :blush:

 Feel free to clone the contents of this repo, so you can see all the code that was on the screen and make adjustments and experiment with the charts being shown during or after the talk.
 We'd love to see what you do with the examples we built.